What To Watch On Amazon Prime That’s New This Week

-Streamline recommends “Picnic at Hanging Rock” as the new show you should watch on Amazon Prime this week.
-Amazon adds this original for the platform on May 25.
+Streamline recommends “Howards End” as the new show you should watch on Amazon Prime this week.
+Amazon adds this mini-series from Starz on May 29.

-“Picnic at Hanging Rock” is an adaptation of the 1967 novel by Joan Lindsay.
+“Howards End” is still a recent show.
+It just wrapped up on April 30 for American audiences after initially airing on BBC One in 2017.
+The reviews were also exceptionally fawning, as in, this might ultimately be a top-five show of the year.
+(If we’re counting mini-series.)

-The events of this story take place in the early 20th century.
-Australian boarding school students mysteriously vanish during a school outing, and the local community must figure out why.
+This is an adaptation of the 1910 novel of the same name by E.M.
+Forster.
+Kenneth Lonergan wrote the series.
+Lonergan won an Academy Award for Best Original Screenplay with the movie “Manchester by the Sea.”
+This new project has similarly exceptional writing.

 Here’s the trailer: